tytydraco/yessleep/out/After_I_Lost_My_Family_a_Tree_Grew_in_My_Backyard.md

 It looked like a scarecrow.

 I heard it before I saw it.
 Something wet squelched in the distance in a pulsating flow.
 I was nearing its red glow at the end of the trail where nothing except a wall of thorns remained.
-A fleshy mass of flesh stuck out, the thorns wrapped around it like barbed wire as it throbbed hideously.
+A decayed mass of flesh stuck out, the thorns wrapped around it like barbed wire as it throbbed hideously.

 I lifted up my axe, but before I could bring it down, I froze.
 I watched as it began to take shape.